 As many of you know, I have grown up around doctors, and tend to shy away from lending credence to “hospital horror stories”.
 As you also know, I tend to be a very unemotional person.
 And very hard to convince.

 So it’s taken me a little over a month to agree to post this.
 A month in which I myself have presented the medical facts to several leading gynaecologists; met the medical services director of Wockhardt in an attempt to convince the hospital to conduct an unbiased investigation; done a lot of independent reading and research of my own.
 My conclusion: THIS IS JUST PLAIN WRONG.
+Please do your bit to see that as many people as possible read it.
+Circulate it via email, via Facebook, and any other means you can think of.
+Talk about it.
+If it can help prevent even one more incident like this, it will have done its job.
+Hopefully, someone, somewhere will lend their voice to Rashmi’s.

 Thanks.